wp-plugins/nextgen-facebook/readme.txt

 = 6.22.1 =

-* Minor update to fix a variable name.
+A minor update to fix a variable name used when upgrading the plugin options.

 = 6.22.0 =